adityasangani/Notes/Java.md

 ```
 - Now, if we are going to create a class called Dog which extends Animal, then this class Dog must either be declared abstract or implement abstract method 'sayHello()' in Animal.
 - We cannot create an object of an Abstract class.
 But we can use Polymorphism to do it indirectly (Animal dog = new Dog(); )

+- Abstract classes should not have public constructors, only protected Constructors.
+Constructors of abstract classes can only be called in constructors of their subclasses.
+So there is no point in making them public.
+The protected modifier should be enough.

+In interfaces, if not mentioned, the methods are implicitly public and abstract.
+We cannot have "normal" methods unless they are default methods or static methods.